chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 You can download the source of this app in a step by step (in GIT) version on [Github](https://github.com/cdmedia/slim-cars).

-The next step in this tutorial is to create a client that will communicate with this REST API that we've just built.
-Stay tuned.
+The next step in this tutorial is to create a client that will communicate with this REST API that we've just built - [Getting Started with Slim Framework - Part 2]({{url}}/2015/03/20/getting-started-with-slim-framework-pt-2/)